Commercial and Retail Property Owners

 When commercial and retail use properties are targeted for acquisition using the power of eminent domain, the landowner is not the only affected party.
 Any businesses located on the premises may sustain significant losses and may be included as a party in a condemnation action.
 Many retail and commercial properties rely upon the access and visibility to traffic traveling on major roadways and highways.
 Because of their location along well-traveled roads, such properties may be more susceptible to acquisition for transportation projects.

-A business’s success may be determined by its location, the ease of which customers can access the location, and availability of parking.
+A business’s success may be determined by its location, the ease with which customers can access the location, and the availability of parking.
 If a business is required to relocate due to condemnation, the business’s profitability and viability are at risk.
 In some states, business owners may be entitled to compensation for this loss, which is known as business damages, business losses, loss of goodwill or diminished goodwill.
 Such losses include those that a business sustains as a direct result of the eminent domain taking, such as lost profits.
 An experienced eminent domain lawyer can determine what compensation or other remedies your business is entitled to receive and can assist you in recovering the maximum amount of compensation or non-monetary benefits due to your business under eminent domain laws.

 As the landowner, there are significant concerns you will have regarding your property.
 If only a portion of the property is required for a partial taking, you may be entitled to receive severance damages for the damages to the remainder property.
 Other compensation or remedies may be available to counter the negative effects of the taking, such as compensation for loss of access, relocation assistance, compensation to “cure” any damages to the property.
 Experienced eminent domain counsel can assist in determining the compensation and other remedies you may be entitled to receive under the law.
 Condemnation lawyers will also guide you in through the process to insure that you are able to recover just compensation for the loss of your property.